London Mozart Players

-London Mozart Players (LMP) are a British chamber orchestra founded in 1949.
+The London Mozart Players (LMP) are a British chamber orchestra founded in 1949.
 LMP are the longest-established chamber orchestra in the United Kingdom.
 Since 1989, the orchestra has been Resident Orchestra at Fairfield Halls, Croydon.

 History

 Beginnings

-The orchestra was formed in 1949 by violinist Harry Blech.
-Having just branched out into conducting, he was approached by pianist Dorothea Braus to arrange and conduct an all-Mozart concert at Wigmore Hall.
+The violinist Harry Blech formed the orchestra in 1949.
+Having just branched out into conducting, Blech was approached by pianist Dorothea Braus to arrange and conduct an all-Mozart concert at Wigmore Hall.
 Blech continued to arrange and perform increasingly successful concerts with the London Mozart Players, which lead to regular broadcasts by the BBC.
-The orchestra performed in the opening week's events at the Royal Festival Hall in 1951and became regulars there and later at the Queen Elizabeth Hall.
+The orchestra performed in the opening week's events at the Royal Festival Hall in 1951 and became regulars there and later at the Queen Elizabeth Hall.

 Later history and present day

-Musicians associated with the Players include James Galway, Felicity Lott, Jane Glover, Howard Shelley, John Suchet and Simon Callow.
+Musicians associated with the orchestra include James Galway, Felicity Lott, Jane Glover, Howard Shelley, John Suchet and Simon Callow.
 Nicola Benedetti, Jacqueline du Pré and Jan Pascal Tortelier played early in their careers with the orchestra.
 At present, it welcomes soloists such as Sheku Kanneh-Mason, Jess Gillam and Anna Lapwood.
-Leia Zhu is the current Young Artist-in-Residence.
+Young Artists-in-Residence have included Leia Zhu.
 It tours Europe and the Far East, and records for Naxos, Chandos and Hyperion Records.

 In London, the orchestra performs in venues including the Royal Festival Hall, St Martin-in-the-Fields, St John's Smith Square and Cadogan Hall, as well as in cathedrals and other concert venues across the UK.
 LMP are the resident orchestra at Croydon's Fairfield Halls.
 In 2016, it temporarily relocated its offices to St John the Evangelist, Upper Norwood.
-It is managed both operationally and artistically by the players.
-The orchestra has enjoyed the patronage of the Duke of Edinburgh since 1988.
+Prince Edward, Duke of Edinburgh has been patron of the dorchestra since 1988.

+Jonathan Bloxham became conductor-in-residence and artistic advisor of the orchestra as of the 2022-2023 season.
+Bloxham became principal conductor of the LMP as of the 2025-2026 season.

+Past chief executives of the LMP have included Flynn Le Brocq.
+In October 2025, the LMP announced the appointment of Chrissy Kinsella as its next chief executive, effective 1 January 2026.